eireford/ConwayLifeTensorFlow/README.md

 ## Notebooks

 ### [A heuristic approach](https://github.com/eireford/ConwayLifeTensorFlow/blob/master/LTF_heuristic_performance.ipynb)
   While convolution layers are common in Machine Learning Models, no learning is required to implement the game of life algorithm using a convolution.
-In this notebook,LTF heuristic performance, you can see how tensorflow makes good use of a GPU for tasks that don’t include ML.
+This notebook shows that tensorflow makes good use of a GPU even for tasks that don’t include ML.

 ### [Linear Regression](https://github.com/eireford/ConwayLifeTensorFlow/blob/master/LTF_linear_regression_comparison.ipynb)
   One step towards implementing the full Game Of Life algorithm using ML is to consider the outcome of a single step for a single cell.
 This notebook trains a model that updates a single cell based on its immediate neighborhood.